leanderloew/FDL-starter/README.md

    1. so you can easily switch locally by selecting a different docker compose-file
 4. Infra using Serverless and AWS Lambda
 5. Deployment using docker .sh files and AWS ECR

-Using this template you can have a scalable, automated and cheap api server running in 10 minutes!

 ## Setup
 ### Pre-Requisites